kothar/go-backblaze/README.md

 file, _ := bucket.UploadFile(name, metadata, reader)
 ~~~

+All API methods except `B2.AuthorizeAccount` and `Bucket.UploadHashedFile` will
+retry once if authorization fails, which allows the operation to proceed if the current
+authorization token has expired.

+To disable this behaviour, set `B2.NoRetry` to `true`

 ## b2 command line client

 A test applicaiton has been implemented using this package, and can be found in the /b2 directory.